Getting Around Hue - Local Transport Guide

 Is it safe to use public transport in Hue?

-Can I use Grab in Hue?
+Can I use ride-hailing apps in Hue?

-Is Hue walkable?
+Is Hue a walkable city?